datasprayio/open-next-cdk/README.md

   - [RemixSite](https://github.com/serverless-stack/sst/blob/master/packages/resources/src/NextjsSite.ts) construct
   - [NextjsSite](https://github.com/serverless-stack/sst/blob/master/packages/resources/src/RemixSite.ts) construct

+### Fork from cdk-nextjs
+This project has been initially forked from [cdk-nextjs](https://github.com/jetbridge/cdk-nextjs) in order to [publish the package to other langugages](https://github.com/jetbridge/cdk-nextjs/issues/120#issuecomment-1634926223) including Java, Go, .NET, Python using JSII.

-## Contribute
+## Contributing

 Hey there, we value every new contribution a lot 🙏🏼 thank you.

-Here is a short HowTo before you get started:

-1. Please make sure to create a bug first
-2. Link the bug in your pull request
-3. Run `yarn build` after you made your changes and before you open a pull request

 ### Projen
 Don't manually update package.json or use npm CLI.
-Update dependencies in .projenrc.js then run yarn projen.
+Update dependencies in .projenrc.js then run `yarn projen`.

-## Breaking changes

-- v3.0.0: Using open-next for building, ARM64 architecture for image handling, new build options.

-- v2.0.0: SST wrapper changed, lambda/assets/distribution defaults now are in the `defaults` prop, refactored distribution settings into the new NextjsDistribution construct.
-If you are upgrading, you must temporarily remove the `customDomain` on your existing 1.x.x app before upgrading to >=2.x.x because the CloudFront distribution will get recreated due to refactoring, and the custom domain must be globally unique across all CloudFront distributions.
-Prepare for downtime.